NOIST1611/KRNL/v0.1.0/documentation/drivers/RealityChipDriver.md

 ---

-## 📂 External File System (I/O)
+## External File System (I/O)

-Unlike the ROM, which is read-only at runtime, the RealityChip can interact with the local file system.
+RealityChip can interact with the local file system.

 ### `reality:LoadSprite(filename, sw, sh)`
 Loads a SpriteSheet from an external file.